nus-cs2103-AY2122S1/ip/docs/README.md

 ## Acknowledgements

 This project is done as part of a NUS academic module, CS2103.
 My sincere gratitude goes out to the Professor, Tutors and everyone who has supported me in one way or another.
+Thank you!